sindresorhus/tempy/readme.md

 Write data to a random temp file.

+### tempy.write.task(fileContent, callback, options?)

+Write data to a random temp file.
+The file is automatically cleaned up after the callback is executed.
+Returns a promise that resolves after the callback is executed and the file is cleaned up.

 ##### fileContent

 Type: `string | Buffer | TypedArray | DataView | stream.Readable`

 Data to write to the temp file.

+##### callback

+Type: `(tempPath: string) => void`

+A callback that is executed with the temp file path.
+Can be asynchronous.

 ##### options